 A minimum of 750 minutes of instruction or equivalent is required for each semester credit hour.

 Institutions will have two (2) semesters, each with fifteen (15) instructional weeks.

-All institutions, with the exception of the Medical School at the Medical College of Georgia, shall begin and end classes during prescribed periods.
+All institutions, with the exception of the Medical School at Georgia Regents University, shall begin and end classes during prescribed periods.
 The prescribed dates for starting and ending classes can be found in the Academic Affairs Handbook.